danielrenzal/rock-paper-scissors/README.md

 # Rock-Paper-Scissors

 ## Description
-This project was based from one of the tutorials that I've watched on YouTube to learn JavaScript [Link](https://www.youtube.com/watch?v=qWPtKtYEsN4).
+This project was based from one of the tutorials that I've watched on YouTube to learn JavaScript.
+[Link](https://www.youtube.com/watch?v=qWPtKtYEsN4)

 ## Technologies Used
 - HTML